Schizoid personality disorder is a mental condition in which a person has a lifelong pattern of indifference to others and social isolation.

 This disorder is diagnosed based on a psychological evaluation.
 The health care provider will consider how long and how severe the person's symptoms are.

-People with this disorder will often not seek treatment.
-So, little is known about which treatments work.
-Talk therapy may not be effective because people with this disorder may have difficulty forming a good working relationship with a therapist.
+People with this disorder often won't seek treatment.
+For this reason, little is known about which treatments work.
+Talk therapy may not be effective.
+This is because people with this disorder may have a hard time forming a good working relationship with a therapist.

-One approach that seems to help is to put fewer demands for emotional closeness or intimacy on the person with this condition.
+One approach that seems to help is to put fewer demands for emotional closeness or intimacy on the person.

-People with schizoid personality disorder often do well in relationships that do not focus on emotional closeness.
+People with schizoid personality disorder often do well in relationships that don't focus on emotional closeness.
 They tend to be better at handling relationships that focus on:

 - Intellectual activities